 - a.
-Applicants must propose a research program that seeks to build knowledge on women's heart and/or brain health. - b.
-The applicant's institution must provide a signature committing to contribute at least the same monetary amount per year as Heart & Stroke's contribution towards the doctoral stipend should the applicant be successful.
+Applicants must propose a research project that seeks to build knowledge on women's heart and/or brain health. - b.
+The applicant's institution must provide a signature committing to contribute at least the same monetary amount per year as Heart & Stroke's contribution towards the postdoctoral stipend should the applicant be successful.
 The signature must be from an individual with signing authority for the institution.
 The applicant must upload the Signatures Page to CIRCUlink as part of the submission package (see B.10 How to Apply). - c.
 Applicants must be Canadian citizens, permanent residents of Canada or Protected Persons under subsection 95(2) of the Immigration and Refugee Protection Act (Canada) as of the application deadline date. - d.
-At the time of submission, applicants must either (i) be enrolled in a full-time Doctoral program at an eligible Canadian institution; (ii) have applied for full-time admission to a Doctoral program at an eligible Canadian institution with a start date in September 2024; or (iii) be intending to reclassify from a Master's to a Doctoral program at an eligible Canadian institution with a start date of no later than September 1, 2024. - e.
-Applicants must have an identified research supervisor based at an eligible Canadian institution where the research will be undertaken. - f.
-Applicants must submit, from the institution, a Statement of Acceptance as written evidence of being enrolled as a full-time student in a Doctoral program prior to funds being released.
+Applicants must hold or be completing either (i) a PhD or (ii) a regulated health professional degree. - e.
+At the time of submission, applicants must either (i) have a position as a full-time Postdoctoral Fellow or Clinical Fellow at an eligible Canadian institution; or (ii) have applied for the position of full-time Postdoctoral Fellow or Clinical Fellow at an eligible Canadian institution with a start date of no later than December 31, 2024. - f.
+Clinical Fellows must be in a research stream. - g.
+Applicants may not hold, or be on leave from, an independent research position. - h.
+Applicants must have an identified research supervisor based at an eligible Canadian institution where the research will be undertaken. - i.
+Applicants must submit, from the institution, a Statement of Acceptance as written evidence of being accepted as a Postdoctoral Fellow or Clinical Fellow prior to funds being released.